5 Changes for Your Website To Attract More Clients

 1) Very Visible & Clear Invitation to Take Action

 Your call to action, the one action you want prospective clients to take, should be very visible on your home page.
-It needs to appear ‘above the fold’ meaning that it can be seen without having to scroll down.
+It needs to appear โabove the foldโ meaning that it can be seen without having to scroll down.
 Why not include it on every page of your website.

 The one action that you want people to take needs to be very specific.
 You need just one action with simple instructions.
-Don’t be confusing.
+Donโt be confusing.
 For example, do you want them to: sign up for your ezine, call you, or send you an e-mail?
 Choose one and make is easy to do.

 2) Give Away Something Valuable

-Hopefully you offer a free valuable giveaway (a report, audio, or a consultation).
-It’s easiest if this process is automated so that you save your precious time.
-There are several options for this; two popular services are AWeber and Constant Contact (both offer free trials.)
+Itโs easiest if this process is automated so that you save your precious time.
+There are several options for this; two popular paid services are AWeber and Constant Contact.
+A free option (up to 2,000 subscribers) is MailChimp.

 3) Create a Way to Stay in Touch

 Most people who visit your website will not come back.
-Not because they don’t like you or what you do, they’re just busy.
+Not because they donโt like you or what you do, theyโre just busy.
 So you need to invite them to give you permission to be in touch.

 This can be linked to your free offer.
 When the process is automated people who are interested simply need to provide their e-mail address in order to receive your free offer.